Staying in a Traditional Santana House

 There’s no parking on site but we parked in the car park opposite and had no issues.

 As you’re driving through Santana, we’d recommend stopping at the supermarket Continente Modelo Santana as the houses are self-catering and there’s nothing within walking distance.
-Alternatively, you can drive into Santana for your meals.
+Alternatively, you can drive to Santana for your meals.

 The houses are fairly basic but have everything you need for a comfortable and pleasant stay for a few days.
 Outlined below are the main facilities; there may have been others but nothing else that we used.